All children are welcome at our Pre-School

 Priority Admissions follow a recommendation from an appropriate professional, for example a GP, Health Visitor, Social Worker or Speech Therapist, that entry to the Pre-School would be of real benefit to the child concerned.

-We are registered with Ofsted to provide early years education for children from the age of two and we are happy to offer a limited amount of places to children of this age, subject to availability:
+We are registered with Ofsted to provide early years education for children from the age of two.
+We are happy to offer a limited amount of places to children aged at least two and a half, subject to having sessions available: